-How to use a bitcoin exchange
+How to use an exchange

 Payment methods accepted

 Not every exchange will accept the same forms of payments.
 Most of them will accept credit cards and bank transfer, but some such as Binance and Bittrex will only allow you to trade with different cryptocurrencies.
-One thing to note is that it’s particularly hard to find Bitcoin exchanges that accept PayPal.
+One thing to note is that it’s particularly hard to find crypto exchanges that accept PayPal.
 Make sure you use an exchange that lets you pay how you want to make it more convenient for you.

 This is one of the most important factors in choosing an exchange, as it directly affects the amount you’ll be paying.
-Exchanges usually charge maker (selling) and taker (buying) fees, and they vary from one exchange to another and the volume of your trades.
+Exchanges usually charge maker and taker fees, and they vary from one exchange to another and the volume of your trades.
 These rates usually fall somewhere between 0.1% and 1.25%.
 Getting the most bitcoin for your buck means finding an exchange with a low rate.

 Not all exchanges are freely available in all countries.
 Platforms such as Binance are available in almost every country, whilst Wirex is not available in the US.
 Check that the exchange you want to use is available where you are before creating an account.